QuentMe/Log-O-/README.md

 ## Starting the application

+You can simply start the application by downloading the executable file in the latest release and execute it.

-To start the application, you only need to run the following command when you're in the root of the project:
+Alternatively, you can run the following command when you're in the root of the project after downloading the source code :

 ```bash
 python3 main.py